 - In March 2016, Malawi reopened the Luwani Refugee Camp to house the influx of Mozambicans.
 Luwani Refugee Camp previously housed Mozambique refugees from 1977 to 1992 during the civil war and was finally closed in 2007.
 The Malawian government authorized UNHCR to reopen Luwani Camp and move Mozambique refugees there from Kapise village.
 Refugees have access to better facilities and services including healthcare, education, sanitation, security and self-sustaining activities like agriculture.

 - Mozambique refugees are not the only Africans seeking asylum in Malawi.
-Dzaleka camp in Malawi is already host to some 25,000 refugees from other African regions including the Horn of Africa and the Great Lakes Region.
+Dzaleka camp in Malawi is already hosting some 25,000 refugees from other African regions including the Horn of Africa and the Great Lakes Region.

 - Some 3,000 Mozambicans also fled to Zimbabwe in 2015 and 2016.
 Many of the refugees that fled to Zimbabwe are living in makeshift camps and face severe food shortages.
-WFP classifies Zimbabwe as a low-income food deficit country with 30 percent of the rural poor considered “food poor.”
+WFP classifies Zimbabwe as a low-income food-deficit country with 30% of the rural poor considered “food poor.”
 Zimbabwe and Malawi are both currently suffering the effects of a prolonged El Niño-induced drought.
 Mozambique refugees thus place an additional burden on already limited resources in these countries.

 - Mozambique refugees in Malawi and Zimbabwe are largely dependent on food assistance from the WFP.
 The WFP works to achieve and maintain food security among refugees in the region through monthly food distributions in refugee camps.
 The WFP, however, has had to cut food rations since 2014 due to funding shortages.